Skin and Coat Prevention Care for Bulldogs and French Bulldogs

 Staphylococcus intermedius is the most common bacteria found; it is part of the normal bully skin microflora but can become an opportunist in the event of a damaged skin barrier due to allergy.

-Another trigger can be due to a suppressed and compromise the immune system ..Read More
+Another trigger can be a suppressed and compromised immune system ..Read More

 *Coming Soon: